 - Fresh raspberries, optional

 - Preheat the oven to 170 C (340 F) standard / 150 C (300 F) fan-forced.
-Grease and line a 9 by 5 inch rectangular pan with baking or parchment paper, ensuring two sides overhang.
+Grease and line a 9 by 5 inch loaf pan with baking or parchment paper, ensuring two sides overhang.

 - Add cookies to a food processor and whiz until finely crushed.
 Melt your butter in the microwave, then pour over the cookie crumbs and mix well.
 It should resemble wet sand.